 LESSON #3: I’m Proud to Be a Chicago Blogger

 Let me clarify this lesson: I don’t believe Chicago bloggers are better than anyone else.
 My point more relates to how thankful I am to have made genuine friendships and connections with so many publishers from the Windy City.
 Our bonds are authentic, and we truly advocate for one another.
 In the blogging industry, competition can be fierce (and not everyone is as nice as they seem).
 Shocker, right?
 Lol.

 Some days, in blogging, you look around and wonder, “Are we living in a Vanderpump Rules episode?”
 Too.
 Much.
 Drama.
 Don’t get me wrong, I always prefer to stay out of it.
 Best to leave that stuff to Jax and Kristen, mmmkay?

 All that aside, I can truly say that every single Chicago blogger who attended this year has a heart of gold.
-Plus, can we talk about their unique points of view and inspiring content?
 In fact, two of my biggest highlights from the conference were with fellow Chicago bloggers.